The Bolsheviks: Breakup and feud

 On the April 21 edition of Superstars of Wrestling they received a match with new World Tag-Team champions Demolition and were again unsuccessful.
 On the May 6 edition of Wrestling Challenge the Bolsheviks were again defeated, this time in a rematch with The Hart Foundation.
 This time frustrations boiled over and Boris Zhukov and Nikolai Volkoff began to fight each other after the match concluded.
-The re-united for the May 19 edition of Superstars of Wrestling, only to lose to The Rockers.
+They re-united for the May 19 edition of Superstars of Wrestling, only to lose to The Rockers.
 After the match Volkoff attacked his partner.
 On the May 26 edition of the show Boris challenged Nikolai to a match, effectively ending The Bolsheviks partnership.

 On the June 2 edition of 'Superstars of Wrestling' the former partners faced off.
 Volkoff defeated Zhukov by disqualification when Boris hit him with his boot.
 Prior to the match Zhukov sang the Soviet national anthem as normal, while Nikolai stunned the audience by singing the American national anthem.
 Volkoff became a flag-waving American babyface and Zhukov remained the Russian heel.
 The duo feuded throughout 1990, with Volkoff dominating the feud, and ultimately culminated at Survivor Series 1990 in an eight-man elimination match when Volkoff's team of Tito Santana and The Bushwhackers, called The Alliance defeated The Mercenaries, a team consisting of Sgt.
 Slaughter, The Orient Express and Zhukov.
 Santana was the sole survivor.

 Nikolai Volkoff died on July 29, 2018.